-At $79, the Shopify plan offers everything offered in Shopify Lite and Basic Shopify, but with more added benefits.
-One significant benefit is access to more professional and robust reporting, such as detailed sales, customers, and profit reports.
-Another selling point is lower transaction and credit card fees, 2.6% + 30c for online transactions and 2.5% + 0c for point-of-sale transactions (US rates).
+At $79, the Shopify plan offers everything in Shopify Lite and Basic Shopify but with more added benefits.
+One significant benefit is access to more professional and robust reporting, such as detailed sales, customer, and profit reports.
+Another selling point is a lower transaction and credit card fees, 2.6% + 30c for online transactions and 2.5% + 0c for point-of-sale transactions (U.S. rates).
 You also get a lower transaction fee of 1% if you opt for a third-party payment gateway.

 You also get the ability to sell in multiple languages, using multi-currency selling international domains for your online store.
-You get the benefits of USPS Priority Mail Cubic pricing, as well, which are discounted rates on priority mail for packages that weigh less than 20 pounds.
+You get the benefits of USPS Priority Mail Cubic pricing, which are discounted rates on priority mail for packages weighing less than 20 pounds.
 The Shopify plan also allows you to use up to 5 inventory locations.